Developing possum-specific poisons

 Species-selective pest control will help Predator Free NZ and TBfree NZ achieve their goals and enhance the primary industry’s sustainability credentials.
 These toxins will support tourism by safeguarding Aotearoa’s natural environment and biodiversity.
 In particular, taonga species of importance to Māori will be protected.

 By transforming biodiversity gains, the provision of safer pest control tools will support Aotearoa's tourism and recreation sectors that are estimated to be worth about $9.4B annually.

-New tools will also protect the large-scale possum management that is currenly carried out using 1080 (the primary control tool).
-If 1080 is restricted or banned leading to an uncontrolled TB outbreak New Zealand could face trade losses of up to $14B p.a.
+New tools will protect the large-scale possum management that is currently carried out using 1080 as the primary control tool.
+If 1080 is restricted or banned, leading to an uncontrolled TB outbreak, Aotearoa could face annual trade losses of up to $14B.